united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/data-connectivity-node-red/index.md

 ## What are the limitations?

-- most packages have no enterprise support.
+- Most packages have no enterprise support.
 If you encounter any errors, you need to ask the community.
   However, we found that these packages are often more stable than the commercial ones out there, as they have been battle tested by way more users than commercial software.
-- having many flows without following a strict structure, leads in general to confusion.
+- Having many flows without following a strict structure, leads in general to confusion.
-- one additional limitation is "the speed of development of Node-RED".
+- One additional limitation is "the speed of development of Node-RED".
 After a big Node-RED and JavaScript update dependencies most likely break, and those single community maintained nodes need to be updated.

 ## Where to get more information?